 West Valley City is located in the Salt Lake Valley between the Wasatch and Oquirrh mountain ranges.
 A suburb of Salt Lake City, West Valley is the second largest city in Utah with a population of about 130,000.

-Building inspectors and Code Enforcement officers at West Valley City utilize Cityworks Server PLL (Permits, Licensing and Land) in the field.
-Users are equipped with laptops, printers, and Sprint aircards which connect to the City’s network via VPN.
+Building inspectors and code enforcement officers at West Valley City use Cityworks Server PLL (Permits, Licensing and Land) in the field.
+Users are equipped with laptops, printers, and Sprint aircards which connect to the city’s network via VPN.
 Inspectors and officers are able to perform all their daily tasks from their vehicles, from creating new code enforcement cases to conducting a building inspection for a contractor.
 All of these features are available to the users in the field.